-- (ii) has a single parent or guardian and that parent or guardian is working and unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood services; or - (iii) is a vulnerable child or young person. - (4) A person may leave the premises under subclause (1)(b) only if obtaining childcare or early childhood services in Regional Victoria: - (a) if the requirements in subclauses (3)(a) and (b) are met; and - (b) if the person was enrolled to obtain the childcare or early childhood service in Regional Victoria at the time the area in which the person resides last became a Restricted Area. - (5) A person who is an exception to holding a current Authorised Worker Permit pursuant to clauses 5(6) and 5(7) of the Workplace Directions is not required to present an Authorised Worker Permit to a childcare or early childhood service provider, provided they: - (a) have photographic personal identification issued by the organisation or body which employs or engages them in the capacity and which identifies the person's place of work in that capacity; and - (b) must, on request, produce the photographic personal identification which identifies the person's place of work to the childcare or early childhood service provider. - (6) A person may leave the premises under subclause (1)(c) only if obtaining educational services or higher education services in the Restricted Area: - (a) if it is not reasonably practicable for the child, children or young person to obtain educational services from the premises where they ordinarily reside; and - (b) for school educational services (including at a school or non-school senior secondary provider and outside school hours care services), if the child, children or young person: - (i) has: - (A) two parents or guardians and both of them are; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or work for an authorised provider and: - (C) are not working from the premises and are unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend school education services; or
+- (ii) has a single parent or guardian and that parent or guardian is working and unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood services; or - (iii) is a vulnerable child or young person. - (4) A person may leave the premises under subclause (1)(b) only if obtaining childcare or early childhood services in Regional Victoria: - (a) if the requirements in subclauses (3)(a) and (b) are met; and - (b) if the person was enrolled to obtain the childcare or early childhood service in Regional Victoria at the time the area in which the person resides last became a Restricted Area. - (5) A person who is an exception to holding a current Authorised Worker Permit under the Workplace Directions is not required to present an Authorised Worker Permit to a childcare or early childhood service provider, provided they: - (a) have photographic personal identification issued by the organisation or body which employs or engages them in the capacity and which identifies the person's place of work in that capacity; and - (b) must, on request, produce the photographic personal identification which identifies the person's place of work to the childcare or early childhood service provider. - (6) A person may leave the premises under subclause (1)(c) only if obtaining educational services or higher education services in the Restricted Area and: - (a) from 5 October 2021, if the person is undertaking the General Achievement Test: or - (b) from 5 October 2021, if the person is enrolled in a secondary school Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate; or - (c) for school educational services (including at a school or non-school senior secondary provider and outside school hours care services), if the child or young person: - (i) has: - (A) two parents or guardians and both of them are; or - (B) a single parent or guardian and that parent or guardian is, an authorised worker or work for an authorised provider and: - (C) are not working from the premises and are unable to make alternative supervision arrangements for that child or young person leaving the premises to attend school education services; or if it is not reasonably practicable for the child or young person to obtain educational services from the premises where they ordinarily reside; or

-Note: an Authorised Worker that cannot work from home that is required to work shift work (e.g. overnight shift at a hospital) is permitted to send their child(ren) to school education services outside their working hours so they can rest.
+Note: an authorised worker that cannot work from home that is required to work shift work (e.g. overnight shift at a hospital) is permitted to send their child(ren) to school education services outside their working hours so they can rest.